-- 1. Introduction
+1 Introduction 3

-- 2. Scope and Purpose
+Scope and purpose

-- 3. What is whistleblowing?
+What is whistleblowing?

-- 4. Raising a whistleblowing concern
+4 Raising a whistleblowing concern

-- 5. Confidentiality
+5 Confidentiality and data protection 5

-- 6. External disclosures
+6 External disclosures 5

-- 7. Investigation and outcome
+7 Investigation and outcome 6

-- 8. If you are not satisfied
+8 If you are not satisfied 6

-- 9. Protection and support for whistleblowers
+9 Protection and support for whistleblowers 6

-- 10. Review of policy
+10 Review of policy 6

-- 11. Contacts

-1. Introduction
+1 Introduction

-- 1.1 CORE Education Trust are committed to the highest possible standards of honesty and integrity, and we expect all staff to maintain these standards in accordance with our Code of Conduct.
+- 1.1 The Board is committed to the highest possible standards of honesty and integrity, and we expect all staff to maintain these standards in accordance with our Code of Conduct.
 However, all organisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
-A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur. - 1.2 This policy has been formally adopted by the Board of Trustees - 1.3 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur. - 1.2 This policy has been implemented following consultation with staff.
+It has been formally adopted by the Board of Trustees. - 1.3 This policy does not form part of any employee's contract of employment or other contract to provide services and we may amend it at any time.

-2. Scope and purpose
+2 Scope and purpose

-2.1 The aims of this policy are:

-- To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - To provide staff with guidance on how to raise concerns. - To reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 This policy applies to all employees of the Trust, governors, consultants, contractors, casual and agency staff and volunteers (collectively referred to as staff in this policy).
+- 2.1 The aims of this policy are: - 2.1.1 To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - 2.1.2 To provide staff with guidance on how to raise concerns. - 2.1.3 To reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 This policy applies to all employees of the Trust, governors, consultants, contractors, casual and agency staff and volunteers (collectively referred to as staff in this policy).

-3. What is whistleblowing?
+3 What is whistleblowing?